Rayyan1222/CyberForensics/README.md

 ## Research Objectives:

 1. Malware Artifact Detection: Detect traces of malware in volatile memory by analyzing suspicious processes, unusual memory patterns, and signatures of known malicious software.
-2. Network Traffic Analysis: Analyze network connections from memory dumps to identify unauthorized or suspicous communication, such as data exfiltration or command-and-control.
+2. Network Traffic Analysis: Analyze network connections from memory dumps to identify unauthorized or suspicous communication, such as data exfiltration.
 3. AI-Based Attack Classification: Use machine learning models to classify various attack types (Malware, MITM, and DOS) based on patterns identified in the memory dumps.

 ## Methodology: